How To Choose The Best Air Purifier For Wildfire Smoke

 Activated carbon filters in your air purifier for wildfire smoke are your best bet for getting rid of that unpleasant smoky smell by trapping airborne odor molecules.

 The best air purifier for wildfire smoke combines quality with effectiveness.
-When it comes to air purifiers, quality starts with HEPA filtration, which cleans 99.9% of smoke particles from the air around you.
+When it comes to air purifiers, quality starts with high efficiency air filters and a strong motor, which cleans smoke particles from the air around you.

 For effectiveness, look for carbon filters in your air purifier.
 The carbon filter uses charcoal treated with oxygen, opening up tiny spaces between the carbon atoms.
 This allows effective adsorption (capturing gas and liquid molecules) of the particles that make up smoke.
 It’s undoubtedly the best air filter for wildfire smoke.